MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/long-term-retention.md

 More information: [retain Action](webapi/reference/retain.md)

-The following example executes retention on the email record.
+The following example executes retention on the an email record.

 **Request**